 How to Learn Databases: Step-by-Step

 - Research areas of interest.
-The first step is to find out what interests you about the subject of databases, and which types of industry jobs you are well-suited for.
+The first step is to find out what interests you about the subject of databases.
+Think also about which types of industry jobs you are well-suited for.

 - Learn SQL.
-Most career trajectories in big data require knowledge of SQL.
+Most career trajectories in big data require knowledge of SQL, so aim to master the fundamentals early on.
 It is of utmost importance that you know SQL inside and out.
-If you plan on working with NoSQL databases, you will need to learn a different set of skills.
+If you plan on working with NoSQL databases, such as MongoDB, you will need to learn a different set of skills.

 - Enroll in courses.
 Enroll in database courses.
 You can take courses on things like network databases and application programming.
 Choose the courses that best suit your interests.